bitcode/windows-est-clock/README.md

 - `resource.h` and `resource.rc` - Resource definitions
 - `windows-est-clock.ico` - Application icon
 - `build.bat` - Build script
+- `tests/` - Test suite for time conversion functionality
+  - `time_conversion_tests.cpp` - Basic time conversion tests
+  - `time_zone_conversion_tests.cpp` - Tests for different time zone scenarios
+  - `globals.cpp` - Global variables for testing
+  - `time_conversion_mock.cpp` - Mock implementations for testing
 - `docs/` - Documentation
   - `ARCHITECTURE.md` - Detailed architecture documentation
+- `.github/workflows/` - CI/CD pipeline configuration

 ## Contributing
 Contributions are welcome!
 Please see [CONTRIBUTING.md](CONTRIBUTING.md) for detailed guidelines.

 All contributors are expected to follow our [Code of Conduct](CODE_OF_CONDUCT.md).

+### GitHub Actions Workflows

+This project uses GitHub Actions for automated building, testing, and releasing:

+#### Pull Request Workflow
+- Triggered on pull requests to the main branch
+- Builds the application
+- Runs all tests
+- Reports build and test status

+#### Main Branch Workflow
+- Triggered on pushes to the main branch
+- Builds the application
+- Runs all tests
+- Creates a pre-release with the latest executable

+#### Release Workflow
+- Triggered when a tag is pushed (v*.*.*)
+- Builds the application
+- Runs all tests
+- Creates an official release with the versioned executable

+### Branch Strategy
+- `main`: Production-ready code
+- `develop`: Integration branch for features
+- `feature/*`: Feature branches
+- `bugfix/*`: Bug fix branches
+- `release/*`: Release preparation branches

 ## Debugging
 For debugging, use the debug build: